 Fr Scriven was born in May 1911 at Liscarroll, County Cork, Ireland.
 Educated at St Joseph’s School there, and at Sacred Heart College, Cork city from 1925 to 1930 when he joined the Order of the Missionaires of the Sacred Heart.
 He studied in Belgium for three years and for four years in Holland where he was ordained in Stein on 10th August 1936.

 Father Scriven celebrated his Golden Jubilee of his Ordination into the Priesthood whilst at Saddleworth.
-Four years later at his Farewell Mass on Friday 14th September 1990, Saddleworth thanked him for his pastoral care and devotion, and prayed that God may give him many years of peace and happiness in his priestly life away from the hardship and worries of Parish work.
+Four years later at his Farewell Mass on Friday 14th September 1990, Saddleworth thanked him for his pastoral care and devotion, and prayed that God may give him many years of peace and happiness in his priestly life.

 Fr Richard died peacefully on 1st Sept 2005 in St Joseph's Care Home, Cork, after a long period of illness.
 As he said "He was ready to go as soon as the Lord called him".